muireall/github.io/content/progress.md

 - We don't have enough competition
 - We don't have enough private investment in R&D
 - We don't have enough startups
+- We lost whatever was special about Bell Labs (technical management, researcher freedom, serendipity by design, long-term thinking, monopoly profits)
 - We don't have functional academic institutions
     - Evaluation is broken (admissions, bibliometrics, credentialism...)
-    - Publishing is broken (peer review, open access, few incentives for replications or null results...)
+    - Publishing is broken (peer review, open access, incentives for replications and null results...)
-    - The career pipeline is broken (far more PhDs than positions, large sacrifices for uncertain prospects, leakage of tacit knowledge, deadweight loss of hostile environments, PIs' managerial ineptitude...)
+    - The career pipeline is broken (PhDs far exceeding positions, large sacrifices for uncertain prospects, leakage of tacit knowledge, deadweight loss of hostile environments, PIs' managerial ineptitude, poor support for younger scientists...)
 - We don't have functional government institutions (particularly for funding science)
-    - Too slow, too little money, too reliant on brute cash, too top-down, too conservative, too focused on flashy megaprojects like colliders and manned spaceflight, regulatory dysfunction, intellectual-property-law dysfunction...
+    - Too slow, too little money, too reliant on brute cash, too top-down, too conservative, too many strings attached, too focused on flashy megaprojects like colliders and manned spaceflight, regulatory dysfunction, intellectual-property-law dysfunction...

 ##### Distracted giants
 - The best minds of my generation are thinking about how to make people click ads.
 Culture-neutral or net-negative careers are more attractive than art and science.